100% Satisfaction Guarantee

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Origins Available: English, Scottish

 When the ancestors of the Wood family emigrated to England following the Norman Conquest in 1066 they brought their family name with them.
 They lived in Leicestershire.
 Further research showed the name was derived from the Old English word wode, meaning wood, and indicates that the original bearer lived near a wood.

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Wood has been recorded under many different variations, including Wood, Woods, Wode, Would, Woid, Voud, Vould and others.

 This web page shows only a small excerpt of our Wood research.
-Another 393 words (28 lines of text) covering the years 1350, 1597, 1672, 1666, 1455, 1539, 1604, 1675, 1654, 1st , 1597, 1671, 1661, 1671, 1610 and 1682 are included under the topic Early Wood History in all our PDF Extended History products.
+Another 393 words (28 lines of text) covering the years 1350, 1597, 1672, 1666, 1502, 1478, 1486, 1488, 1495, 1500, 1455, 1539, 1604, 1675, 1654, 1597, 1671, 1661, 1671, 1622, 1685, 1610 and 1682 are included under the topic Early Wood History in all our PDF Extended History products.

 Another 281 words (20 lines of text) are included under the topic Early Wood Notables in all our PDF Extended History products.

 Some of the Wood family moved to Ireland, but this topic is not covered in this excerpt.
 Another 67 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Woods were some of the first of the immigrants to arrive in North America: